canjs/canjs/component/scope.md

     })

-Prototype properties that have values of `"@"` are not looked up in the current scope, instead the matching attribute values are used.
+Prototype properties that have values of `"@"` are not looked up in the current scope, instead the literal string value of the relevant attribute is used.
 For example:

     can.Component.extend({
       tag: "my-tag",